Fishing reports, NOAA tides, NWS weather

 Inshore Sound reefs, river mouths, Narragansett Bay, and Block Island edges carry bass, fluke, scup, sea bass, tog, and squid reports.

-Offshore Offshore reads come from Coxes, Block Island, the Dump, and canyon trips: sea bass and cod closer, tuna and shark windows farther out.
+Offshore Offshore fishing reports come from Coxes, Block Island, the Dump, and canyon trips: sea bass and cod closer, tuna and shark windows farther out.

 Best bets